Luka140/AE4ASM599-ros-gazebo/src/image2map/README.md

 ign gazebo worlds/tugbot_depot.sdf
 ```
 The vehicle can be driven around using the arrow keys.
 Pressing "S" stops the vehicle.
 For this to work, the 'key publisher' in Gazebo needs to be enabled.
-To see the published gridmaps and pointclouds can be seen in RViz.
+To see the published grid maps and point clouds can be seen in RViz.
 An RViz configuration file can be found in `ros2_ws/rviz_configs`.

 ## Nodes